Percy A. Pierre

-Percy Anthony Pierre (born January 3, 1939) is an American electrical engineer and academic administrator.
-He is a graduate and former trustee of Notre Dame University.
+Percy Anthony Pierre (born January 3, 1939) is an American electrical engineer and academic administrator specializing in signal processing, stochastic processes, and the statistical analysis of communications systems.
 He received his doctorate degree from Johns Hopkins University in 1967, and is recognized as the first African-American to receive a Ph.D. in electrical engineering.
+His early research on non-Gaussian random processes and signal detection, funded by the Navy for sonar applications, resulted in twelve publications in leading mathematics and engineering journals between 1969 and 1971.

 In the 1970s, Pierre was a principal architect of the first national engineering education program for minority students.
-In the 1980s, he served as assistant secretary for research, development, and regulation of the U.S. Army for Research and Development.
-As a university administrator, he was dean of engineering at Howard University, vice president for research and graduate studies at Michigan State University, and president at Prairie View A&M University.
-He is currently Adjunct Professor and Glenn L. Martin Endowed Professor in the Department of Electrical and Computer Engineering at the University of Maryland.
+From 1977 to 1981, he served as assistant secretary of the U.S. Army for research, development, and acquisition, where he oversaw the development of the M1 Abrams tank, MIM-104 Patriot missile system, and AH-64 Apache helicopter.
+As a university administrator, he was dean of engineering at Howard University, president of Prairie View A&M University, and vice president for research and graduate studies at Michigan State University.
+He is a graduate and former trustee of Notre Dame University, and is currently Glenn L. Martin Endowed Professor in the Department of Electrical and Computer Engineering at the University of Maryland.

 Early life and education

 Pierre was born on January 3, 1939, to Rosa Villavaso and Percy John Pierre in Welcome, St. James Parish, Louisiana.
 In 1957, Pierre graduated from St. Augustine High School in New Orleans.
 He credits the priests at St. Augustine with instilling in him two overriding missions: to excel intellectually in engineering and use his career to make a difference in the lives of other African-Americans.

 Pierre attended the University of Notre Dame on scholarship, earning his bachelor's and master's degrees in electrical engineering in 1961 and 1963.
 In 1977, he received an honorary doctorate degree from Notre Dame in recognition of his public service, and in 2022, he received the Distinguished Graduate Alumni Award.

 Pierre earned his Ph.D. in electrical engineering at Johns Hopkins University in 1967, the first African American to receive a doctorate degree in electrical engineering.
+At Johns Hopkins, Pierre focused on signal processing and began his work on non-Gaussian random representations, specifically in the statistical analysis of communications systems.
+His dissertation research, funded by the Navy, had applications in the understanding and use of underwater sonar.
 He was a postdoctoral fellow at the University of Michigan from 1967 to 1968.